Shoe Factory Equipment: What do I need to make shoes?

 I’m going to show you what you need to make a standard die-cut cold cemented sneaker.
 This is a simple shoe made with only die-cut parts.
 The outsole is a one-piece rubber cupsole with a die-cut midsole inside and channel stitching.

 First, modern shoe manufacturing relies heavily on sub-contracted factories for many specialized operations.
-For example, the shoe factory technicians developed the outsole designs but the outsole tooling is produced elsewhere, and the rubber parts are purchased somewhere else from a company that specializes in rubber pressing.
+For example, the shoe factory technicians developed the outsole designs, but the outsole tooling is produced elsewhere, with the rubber parts also purchased somewhere else from a company that specializes in rubber pressing.
 The shoe factory then controls the components to ensure the uppers and outsoles all fit together correctly.

 Shoe Material Cutting and Marking

 Inside the shoe factory, the first operations in the manufacturing process are the cutting and marking operations.
 The factory uses cutting presses, also called clicker cutting machines.
 The clicker press is one of the standard pieces you will see in every shoe factory, and they require cutting dies for each shoe pattern part.

 New technology for cutting is the computer controlled drag knife cutter.
 These machines use a vacuum table to hold materials in place while the blade cuts all the pattern parts.
 This technology is critical for custom mass production.
 Once the shoe parts are cut they get processed, with alignment marks screen printed on the parts and any logos added.
 Logos can be silk screen printed, radio frequency welded, or embroidered on the cut parts.

 Footwear logo application